raminduw/WorkerManagerSample/README.md

 # WorkerManagerSample
-Simple Koltin andorid application to demonstrate WorkerManager.
+This is Kotlin android program to demosntrate WorkerManager.

 This is simple android application(Written in Kotlin) to demonstrate WorkerManager using android Architecture components. https://developer.android.com/topic/libraries/architecture/workmanager